igorfduarte/rn_camera_sample/README.md

 Testing
 -------

-To evaluate the application, the **./gradlew build** command was utilized, and the resulting **app-release.apk** file was installed on a mobile device.
+To evaluate the application, the **./gradlew build** command was utilized, and the resulting **app-release.apk** file was installed and tested on a mobile device.
 The app runs normally on the emulator as well. **npx react-native run-android** is sufficient for that.

 Installation
 ------------